The Certified Massachusetts Landlord™: Quality Assurance through Voluntary Certification

 In order for the public to trust that our program reflects and embodies genuinely high standards, we need to protect the brand.
 That means adopting some aspects of the franchise approach.

 With a famous brand, you know what to expect.
 For example, franchisors Roto-Rooter, Subway, and the UPS Store (to name just three) all use binding agreements to ensure that the people who operate businesses using their name do not dilute the value of the trademark or tarnish the brand in any way.
 If one franchisee earns a bad reputation, this affects not only that individual company but all the other franchisees as well.
 Franchisors protect themselves and all their franchisees by spelling out thoroughly the thou-shalts and thou-shalt-nots, and the process for terminating the relationship in the event of a breach.

-Because that contractual model has been proven to work well in a variety of commercial spheres, we will use that core characteristic in our voluntary program.
-So MassLandlords members who wish to apply to be a Certified Massachusetts Landlord™ will need to sign a contract.
+Because that contractual model has been proven to work well in a variety of commercial spheres, we use that core characteristic in our voluntary program.
+MassLandlords members who wish to apply to be a Certified Massachusetts Landlord™ must sign a contract.

-To be cML Level One™, for instance, members will have to agree to implement a set of best practices.
-For instance, “I agree to inspect each unit at least annually and fix everything that’s broken, leaking, or loose.”
+To be cML Level One™, for instance, members must agree to implement a set of best practices.
+For instance, “I agree to inspect each unit at least annually and fix everything that’s leaking or non-functioning.”
 Not only is this a good thing to advertise, but also this is a good business practice.
 The levels are designed to be achievable and worthwhile.

 cML Level Two™ will involve passing a multiple-choice exam.
 For instance, “A landlord has how long to return a security deposit after occupancy ends? a.)
 14 days, b.)
 30 days or one full rental period, c.)
 30 days, or d.) until the repairs are complete.”
 If you aren’t sure, you can take our Crash Course, which will prepare you for the exam.
 (Or in this case, read to the end for the answer.)